sanctum-black/blog/computer-science/programming-best-practices-writing-better-code/programing-best-practices-writing-better-code.md

 ```

 #### 5.2 Parenthesis
 A better alternative to backslashes would be to enclose our variable arguments in parenthesis.
-This also allows us to continue writing on a newline:
+This also allows us to continue writing on a new line:

 ##### **Code**
 ```Python